NREL/rdtools/README.md

 ## Install RdTools using pip

+_Note_: RdTools is compatible with Python-2.
+See [issue #56](../../issues/56) to contribute to Python-3 support.

 RdTools can be installed automatically into Python from PyPI using the command line:
 `pip install rdtools`

 Alternatively it can be installed mannually using the command line:

-1. Download a [release](https://github.com/NREL/rdtools/releases) (Or to work with a development version, clone or download the rdtools repository).
+1. Download a [release](../../releases) (Or to work with a development version, clone or download the rdtools repository).
 2. Navigate to the repository: `cd rdtools`
 3. Install via pip: `pip install .`

 ## Usage

-Full workflow examples are found in the notebooks in [rdtools/docs](./docs/degradation_example.ipynb).
+Full workflow examples are found in the notebooks in [`rdtools/docs`](./docs/degradation_example.ipynb).

 The following functions are used for degradation analysis: